Sid-darthvader/sid-darthvader.github.io/_pages/about.md

 ## News
+  - Participating in the <a href="https://lida.leeds.ac.uk/partnerships/lida-partners/the-alan-turing-institute/turing-data-study-group-at-lida/">Turing-Leeds DSG</a> as a Visiting Researcher to work with a veterinary consultancy company: <a href="https://www.joiipetcare.com/">Vet AI</a>, to help them optimize their consultation rota/queueing using predictive modelling.

   - Defended my undergraduate thesis: <a href="https://drive.google.com/file/d/1AgArzy2LmCC66okChN-i4su_43dYgiDj/view?usp=sharing">"Rising above ML: The case of causality in SME Lending"</a>.
 I have officially graduated now!
 (May'2021)
   - Started working as a Data Scientist (intern) at <a href="http://causalens.com/"> Causalens</a>, London.
 (Dec'2020)
   - Co-Teaching a course on Deep Learning(MAT-494: Monsoon-2020) at SNU.
 A description of the sessions conducted can be found <a href="https://github.com/Sid-darthvader/MAT-494-Deep-Learning-SNU"> here.</a>